We are committed to the safety and well-being of our clients, their families, our staff and the community.

-- Staff and team members, including essential vendors, are screened daily before entering the building, including temperature checks.
+- Clients and vendors are screened daily before entering the building, including temperature checks.

 - Staff members are required to wear personal protective equipment appropriate for specific client care and other job responsibilities.

 - Staff members who become symptomatic must not report for work and notify their supervisor.

 - Furniture and common areas have been altered to allow for social distancing.
 All client bedrooms are private, single rooms.

 - Clients will be required to wear face masks to mitigate the spread of the virus unless they are eating or alone in their rooms.

-- Each client’s health is monitored daily, including multiple temperature checks, other signs and symptom screens.
+- Each client’s health is monitored daily, including temperature checks, other signs and symptom screens.

 - If a residential client exhibits symptoms of COVID-19, they will be isolated in their room and be referred for testing.
 If the test returns positive, the client will be medically discharged to self-isolate at home for 14 days.
 Upon discharge, they will be directed to contact their healthcare provider.
 The client will be notified of their test result.
 Discharged clients are eligible for re-admission after the required 14-day quarantine at home.

-- HopeWay Psychiatry & Associates will continue to offer telemedicine appointments virtually.
+- HopeWay Psychiatry & Associates will continue to offer telemedicine appointments.

 CHANGES FOR NEW ADMISSIONS